nina-dk/my-first-repository/README.md

 # README #

-A test repository to practice on the git commands.
+A repository to practice on the git commands.